Ants

 Formicidae

-From pavement ants to carpenter ants, we identify and eliminate ant colonies at their source.
+From pavement ants to carpenter ants, identify ant species and locate nests at their source.

 Overview

-Ants are social insects belonging to the family Formicidae, closely related to wasps and bees.
+Ants are social insects belonging to the family Formicidae.
 There are more than 12,000 known species worldwide.
 They form colonies ranging from a few dozen to millions of individuals.
-In the United States, the most common pest species include carpenter ants, fire ants, odorous house ants, and pavement ants.
+Common household species include carpenter ants, fire ants, odorous house ants, and pavement ants.

 Identification

-Body divided into three segments: head, thorax, and abdomen with a narrow "waist" (petiole)
+Body divided into three segments: head, thorax, and abdomen with a narrow waist

 Six legs and elbowed antennae

-Carpenter ants: large (6–13 mm), black or dark brown, often found near moist wood
+Carpenter ants: large (6 to 13 mm), black or dark brown

-Odorous house ants: small (2.5–3 mm), dark brown, emit coconut-like odor when crushed
+Odorous house ants: small (2.5 to 3 mm), dark brown, emit coconut odor when crushed

 Behavior & Habitat

-Ants live in highly organized colonies with a queen, workers, and sometimes soldiers.
-They communicate using pheromone trails, which is why you often see them marching in lines.
-Carpenter ants excavate wood to build nests (they do not eat wood) and can cause significant structural damage over time.
-Fire ants are aggressive and deliver painful stings.
+Ants live in organized colonies with a queen and worker ants.
+They communicate using pheromone trails, which cause them to march in lines.
+Carpenter ants excavate wood to build nests (they do not eat wood) and can cause structural damage over time.

 Warning Signs